Kong/docs.konghq.com/docs/vale.md

 ## Ignoring raw link text

-Because our URL's contain product names they will trigger terms or dictionary checks.
+Because our URLs contain product names, they will trigger terms or dictionary checks.
 If you need to ignore raw link text in URL's here are two options:

 Adding the `bare` class to the link: